-5.4 New investments
+5.5 New investments

-Within the categories of investment permitted by the Regulations, the investment managers can purchase any new investments as long as they do not breach the provisions of the IMAs.
+5.5.1 Within the categories of investment permitted by the Regulations, the investment managers can purchase any new investments as long as they do not breach the provisions of the IMAs.
 The investment managers will bring to NILGOSC's attention any new category of investment, which in their judgment has become suitable for the Fund, before investing in that category.

-Fund managers can only make investments within the parameters set out at commencement in the LPA (or equivalent) for that investment fund.
+5.5.2 Fund managers can only make investments within the parameters set out at commencement in the LPA (or equivalent) for that investment fund.

-5.5 Realisation of investments
+5.6 Realisation of investments

-The investment managers will bring to NILGOSC's attention any category of investment held by the Fund, which in their judgment has become unsuitable for the Fund.
+5.6.1 The investment managers will bring to NILGOSC's attention any category of investment held by the Fund, which in their judgment has become unsuitable for the Fund.
 The investment manager is not expected to bring to NILGOSC's attention individual investments realised on purely investment grounds.
+The majority of underlying Scheme assets are tradeable on major markets and generally realisable at short notice.
+The Fund is generally cashflow positive from contributions received and investment income, however NILGOSC reviews cashflow needs, and divestments or further income from assets can be used where necessary.

-5.6 Securities Lending
+5.7 Securities lending

-The Fund participates in a collateralised Securities Lending Programme managed by its global custodian in order to generate additional income.
-Securities lending is conducted within the parameters prescribed in the Regulations and does not restrict the investment activity of the underlying investment managers.

-Safeguards are in place to reduce the risk of financial loss in the event of default.
+- 5.7.1 The Fund participates in a collateralised Securities Lending Programme managed by its global custodian in order to generate additional income.
+Securities lending is conducted within the parameters prescribed in the Regulations and does not restrict the investment activity of the underlying investment managers. - 5.7.2 Safeguards are in place to reduce the risk of financial loss in the event of default.
 These safeguards include receiving liquid collateral in excess of the value of the loan, an indemnity agreement with the lending agent, geographic restrictions, restrictions based on credit ratings and regular reviews of credit-worthiness of potential borrowers of the lending agent.

-All securities transferred (or agreed to be transferred) by NILGOSC under stock lending agreements are to be within the 35% increased limit prescribed by the Regulations.
+5.7.3 All securities transferred (or agreed to be transferred) by NILGOSC under stock lending agreements are to be within the 35% increased limit prescribed by the Regulations.

-6 Diversification and Risk Management
+6. Diversification and Risk Management

-NILGOSC recognises that risk is inherent in investment activity and seeks to manage the level of risk that it takes in an appropriate manner.
-NILGOSC manages the risk by:

-Restricting investment to the levels permitted by the Investment Regulations;

-- Limiting default risk by restricting investment to asset classes generally recognised as appropriate for UK pension funds; - Analysing the volatility and absolute return risks represented by those asset classes in collaboration with the Fund's actuary, investment advisor and investment managers and ensuring that they remain consistent with the risk and return profiles anticipated in the funding strategy; - Limiting concentration risk by developing a diversified asset allocation; and - Monitoring the mismatching risk that the investments do not move in line with the Fund's liabilities.
+- 6.1 NILGOSC recognises that risk is inherent in investment activity and seeks to manage the level of risk that it takes in an appropriate manner.
+NILGOSC manages the risk by: - Restricting investment to the levels permitted by the Investment Regulations; - Limiting default risk by restricting investment to asset classes generally recognised as appropriate for UK pension funds; - Analysing the volatility and absolute return risks represented by those asset classes in collaboration with the Fund's actuary, investment advisor and investment managers and ensuring that they remain consistent with the risk and return profiles anticipated in the funding strategy; - Limiting concentration risk by developing a diversified asset allocation; and - Monitoring the mismatching risk that the investments do not move in line with the Fund's liabilities.